Up, Up, and Away!

 All Grown Up

-Nearly 16 years ago (my only child) son arrived, and felt like I might have finally grown up, but didn’t play a professional sport, or do anything cool like make comic books.
+Nearly 16 years ago, my son (my only child) arrived, a and felt like I might have finally grown up, but didn’t play a professional sport, or do anything cool like make comic books.
 On some levels, being a grown up was a bit of a letdown.

-My son eventually started to love comic books when he was young, though used to regularly come home with fistfuls of SpongeBob magazines while only occasionally grabbing a Superman, or Thor title.
+My son eventually started to love comic books, though used to regularly come home with fistfuls of SpongeBob magazines while only occasionally grabbing a Superman, or Thor title.

-When my was about 10 we made a trip to the local Comic Con convention .
+When my son was about 10 we made a trip to the local Comic Con convention.
 I had never been to this event before, so didn’t know what I was in for.

 It was way larger than I expected.